-- Each fellowship begins with the academic year (August 16, 2020) and has a term of three years.
-A fellowship may be renewed one time, subject to eligibility (within 10 years of doctoral degree-applies to renewal period) and available funding.
+- Each fellowship begins with the academic year and has a term of three years.

-- Each fellowship provides both a $5,000 salary supplement and a $5,000 research fund each academic year of the three-year term.
-The research fund cannot be used to provide compensation to the faculty and cannot be used for course buyout.
-The funds do not carry-over and cannot be extended.
+- The fellowship also provides a one-time research fund of $10,000, which is paid on a reimbursement basis and which cannot be used to provide compensation to the faculty and cannot be used for course buyout.
+The research fund does not carry-over and cannot be extended.

 - Fellowship recipients must continue to fulfill normal expectations of teaching effectiveness, professional development, research and scholarship, and departmental and university service during the duration of the fellowship.

 - Fellowship recipients are expected to participate in a limited number of special events during the duration of the fellowship, such as admitted student days, open houses, and recognition events.

 Tenure-granting units may each nominate up to two eligible tenure-track/tenured faculty members from their respective departments or schools during each fellowship cycle.